Brighton: Team

 READER, UNIVERSITY OF BRIGHTON

-Karina is an interdisciplinary researcher, with a background in Computer Science, a PhD in knowledge-based engineering systems for collaborative manufacturing and an MA in Histories and Cultures.
+Karina is an interdisciplinary researcher, with a background in Computer Science, a PhD in knowledge-based engineering and an MA in Histories and Cultures.
 Her research interests include the development and application of computing technologies for the digitisation of objects and environments; the information management, analysis, search/browse visualisation of visual representations, including 2D and 3D content; as well as their physical reproduction using digital fabrication.
 A focus of the research is the Cultural Heritage (CH) sector and its related applications such as creative applications, art, culture, education and tourism.
 She has produced research outputs in interdisciplinary areas such as computer graphics, information and knowledge management as well as cultural heritage.
+She co-leads the Computing and Mathematical Sciences Research Excellence Group which focuses on both theoretical and practical research in computer science challenges related to software systems, leading on the provision of digitisation and visualisation technologies.
+She is the Editor-in-Chief of the ACM Journal of Computing and Cultural Heritage, and chairs the Eurographics Workshops Board and the Eurographics Steering Committee on Graphics and Cultural Heritage which organises yearly workshops in this area.

 Dr. Claire Wintle